DNS autoscaling based on the cluster size

 Check the current settings.

-In this example, we are creating a Managed Service for Kubernetes node group named
+In this example, we have a Managed Service for Kubernetes node group named

-with the following parameters:- Number of Managed Service for Kubernetes nodes:
+node-group-1with the following settings:- Number of Managed Service for Kubernetes nodes:

 12